 We seek applicants for a two-year post-doctoral research fellowship to be funded by a Standard Grant from the Marsden Fund Council, administered by the Royal Society of New Zealand.
 The work will be based in the School of Biological Sciences at the University of Canterbury, New Zealand, under the primary supervision of Assoc.
 Prof. Daniel B. Stouffer.

 Competition between species is central to understanding how the natural world works and is regarded by many ecologists as a critical factor in determining species coexistence.
 Within the literature, the notion that competition is an additive process—implying that pairwise interactions are enough to explain the outcomes of competitive interactions between species—has effectively become dogma among both theoreticians and empiricists.
 There are a variety of reasons, however, why nature may not work quite so simply and that competition is actually a non-additive process.
-With this in mind, the primary objective of this research program is to test the validity of this assumption across diverse empirical datasets from natural plant communities.
-We also plan to evaluate the extent to which this revised perspective on competition between plants alters our understanding of the mechanisms of coexistence, as well as our general appreciation for the complexity of diverse plant assemblages.
+With this in mind, the primary objective of this research program is to test the validity of this assumption across diverse empirical datasets from naturally occurring communities.
+We also plan to evaluate the extent to which this revised perspective on competition alters our understanding of the mechanisms of coexistence, as well as our general appreciation for the complexity of diverse species assemblages.